-Objective: To establish basic guidelines for the school administration to use when determining when a secondary student can add or drop a class during the semester.
+Objective: To establish basic guidelines for the school administration to use when determining when a Logic or Rhetoric student can add or drop a class during the semester.

-Scope: This policy covers all secondary classes.
+Scope: This policy covers all Logic and Rhetoric classes.

-Guidelines: The following guidelines are to be adhered to by the administration when making a determination on when a $7^{\text{th}}$ to $12^{\text{th}}$ grade student can add or drop a class during the semester.
+Guidelines: The following guidelines are to be adhered to by the administration when making a determination on when a 7^{th} to 12^{th} grade student can add or drop a class during the semester.

-- 1) Parents of 7th to 12th grade students must meet with the Headmaster to determine if a student can add or drop a class. - 2) The Headmaster will notify Student Records if a student is adding or dropping a class. - 3) Parents may add a class for their student during the first week (first five days) only of any semester. - 4) Parents may drop a class for their student before the end of the third week (first fifteen days) only of any semester.
+- 1. Parents of 7th to 12th grade students must confirm with the Head of Logic and Rhetoric to determine if a student can add or drop a class. - 2.
+Parents of 7th to 12th grade students must give a written note to the Head of Logic and Rhetoric stating their desire for their child to add or drop a class. - 3.
+The Head of Logic and Rhetoric will notify Student Records if a student is adding or dropping a class. - 4.
+Parents may add a class for their student during the first week (first five days) only of any semester. - 5.
+Parents may drop a class for their student before the end of the third week (first fifteen days) only of any semester.
 The student will receive a grade on his/her transcript for all courses not officially dropped before the end of the third week (first fifteen days) of any semester.